jeffreycwitt/hn202/docs/first-crusade-events.md

 Today, I want us to walk slowly through some of the key timeline events of the first crusade (events that show up in any generic timeline of the First Crusade).
 In terms of your preparation, the sections below list events you should know.
 You should be able to explain generally what happened and why the event is significant.

 As we proceed through these events, I want us to discuss and reflect on the way this story is being told by Fulcher.
-We can do this best by engaging in a kind of comparison between the story as told by Fulcher and the story as told in a useful modern documentary about the First Crusade
+We can do this best by engaging in a kind of comparison between the story as told by Fulcher and the story as told in a useful modern documentary about the First Crusade.

 From the very beginning, Fulcher's own account appears to reinforce the idea of the warrior saint.
 (See top of p.
-48, “Warrior saint” idea)
+48, “Warrior saint” idea.)

 > p.
 48 "for, after hearing the deeds of faithful predecessors who rejected the beauties and pleasures of the world and clung to God, and in accordance with the precept of the Gospel, left their parents and wives and possessions, however great, to follow Him, those here on earth are inspired to serve Him more eagerly in that same spirit."